saltcorn/saltcorn/README.md

 #### Install Saltcorn as a service

-Installing saltcorn as a service will mean it runs in the background and restarts automatically if the system reboots.
+Installing Saltcorn as a service will mean it runs in the background and restarts automatically if the system reboots.

-create a file `/lib/systemd/system/saltcorn.service` with these contents:
+Create a file `/lib/systemd/system/saltcorn.service` with these contents:

 ```
 [Unit]